Admission to MOT

 |Statistics||3 semester credits|

 In addition, applicants must have credit or an approved course as substitute for the following occupational science courses prior to application to the MOT Program.
 They are available online via the Muskingum Adult Program in a fully online format.
-Beginning in September, 2017 they further must be taken in this order.
+They must be taken in this order.

 |HLSC 351 Occupational Science||3 semester credits|